Uzbekistan SIGHTS AND DESTINATIONS

 Uzbek attractions, destinations and sights

-Uzbekistan has the best preserved historical sights in Central Asia.
+Uzbekistan has the best preserved historical, architectural and religious sights in Central Asia.
 See the ancient clay walled fortress destinations in the deserts and the glorious religious building sights within the historical cities of Uzbekistan including Bukhara, Khiva, Samarkand, Shahrisabz, Termez and others.
 In Uzbekistan you can also witness the abundant farm life in desert areas which is supported by rivers from the mountain ranges, the largest being Amu-Daria (Oxus) that ultimately flows to the remains of the Aral sea.

 Uzbek travel destinations and sights are best viewed by staying few days per major city checking the attractions and traveling by train between the cities.
 Uzbekistan is the place in Central Asia to see the spectacular islam affected religious monuments and madrasas being only second to Iran.